williamweckl/nasa_exploration_rovers_control/README.md

 ## Architecture decisions

-TBD
+Most of the architecture decisions was followed by conventions from Clean Architecture.

+Clean architecture helps to isolate the business logic from the rest and let us developer to focus on what really matters, the business.

+There is a clear separation between these two points of view in the project folder:

+- `lib/nasa_exploration_rovers_control` is for the business logic
+- `lib/nasa_exploration_rovers_control_terminal_interface` is for the terminal interface, our delivery mechanism.
+Is the way our users will interact with the business logic

+At the business logic part, the file `lib/nasa_exploration_rovers_control.ex` is responsible to expose all the system use cases according to the business view for the product.
+This layer is known as our bounded context.
+It defined the boundaries, this should be the only file called by the delivery mechanisms.

+At `lib/nasa_exploration_rovers_control/interactors` we can find all the use cases and it's rules.

+`lib/exploration_rover` is our entity, that represents a real Exploration Rover from the real world.

+Another structure that was made, following another patterns, was the folder `lib/nasa_exploration_rovers_control/celestial_bodies` that contains all the specific celestial bodies business rules, like the rule that validates that the `Mars` ground is rectangular.

+There is also another folder that worth to mention that is `lib/mix/tasks`.
+This folder just followed the Elixir conventions to create an automated task to start some things.
+We are using for now just to start our terminal interface.

+## Use cases

+- Explore Celestial Body Using Commands From File
+- Interpret Exploration Commands Input File
+- Execute Exploration Rover Commands
+- Rotate Exploration Rover
+- Move Exploration Rover

+You can see all of them with their docs and some examples in the file `lib/nasa_exploration_rovers_control.ex`.

+### Entities

+#### Exploration Rover

+Exploration Rover entity, it represents a real exploration rover that is exploring another planet or satellite.

+It has three attributes:
+- position (required): A tuble with x and y axis.
+- direction (required): A direction according to the Wind Rose Compass represented by a single character string.
+Valid values are N, S, W, E.
+- commands: A list of commands to be performed by rover.
+Valid values for each command in the list are L (left), R (right) or M (move).

+It also has a bunch of validations to prevent invalid values to be placed in these attributes.

 ## Some other ~~crazy~~ decisions

-- I've created a structure of **celestial bodies** to keep some specific logics.
+- A structure of **celestial bodies** was created to keep some specific logics.
 For now there's just `Mars`, but other celestial bodies can be easily added in the future.
 After all, after conquering Mars, we won't want to stop here, will we?
 - `Mars` also has a specific characteristic of having its grounds to be explored as being rectangular highlands, so a specific Mars validation has been added to not allow square grounds.
 - Some fake modules was created to be able to mock some Elixir and Erlang modules like `System` and `:timer`.
 The decision of which module will be used is made by the environment (see `config` folder files).
 The default is to use the language modules, but this default is overwriten by the test environment.